nathanaelle/nataraja/ReadMe.markdown

   * write comments
   * clean some ugly stuff
-  * better handling of HPKP, HSTS, CSP configuration (don't be less secure than default)
+  * better handling of CSP configuration (don't be less secure than default)
   * Coping with self signed certificate
   * Coping with onion and local TLD
   * Coping with alert expiration